lxjv/zeppelin/src/pages/about.md

 ---
 title: About
-subtitle: Things about Laker and this site
+subtitle: Mostly everything to know about Laker!
 ---

 Hi!
 I'm Laker.
 I don't like talking about myself.
 This is going to be fun.